List of dry communities by U.S. state: Mississippi

 As of January 1, 2021, all counties are "wet" by default and allow for the sale of beer and light wine unless they vote to become dry again through a future referendum.
+However, 16 counties are completely dry with regard to liquor: Benton, Chocktaw, Franklin, George, Greene, Leake, Newton, Scott, Walthall, Webster, Covington, Jones, Wayne, Lincoln, Copiah, Lawrence two counties which are split into dry and wet judicial districts (Hinds and Chickasaw).
+Covington, Jones and Wayne counties are dry for beer and white wine.